eslint/rfcs/designs/2026-markdown-custom-parsers/README.md

 ### Can a rule use `meta.languages` to require a particular parser?

-No. `meta.languages` describes compatibility with the selected ESLint language, not with a particular parser implementation.
-Because a custom parser is required to produce a compatible mdast `Root`, rules that declare support for `markdown/commonmark` or `markdown/gfm` are expected to work with any conforming parser.
+No. `meta.languages` describes compatibility with the selected ESLint language, not with a particular parser implementation, so it cannot express parser-specific compatibility.
+Parser and rule authors must document any such requirements or edge-case differences.
 A parser that exposes a different AST contract should be provided through a separate ESLint language rather than through `languageOptions.parser`.

 ## Related Discussions